Endometriosis is a condition in which endometrium tissue which is normally found lining the inside of the uterus is found outside of the uterus.

 The unique ergonomic design of the women's massage wand allows you to reach the deep muscles of the pelvic floor for relief.
 Tender point release should be coupled with relaxation techniques and focused attention on training the muscle.
 Your health care provider may have a unique training plan for you outside of the recommendations made here.

 Hold gentle pressure on the tender point and slowly move your bent knee left and right until you find a position that stops the pain in the pelvic floor muscle.
 When you find this position, remain there for 1-2 minutes to allow the tender point to fully release.
 Continue to breathe deeply.
-Repeat this technique as often as is necessary for relief of pelvic pain.
+Repeat this technique as often as is necessary.